chuckreynolds/Admin-Slug-Column/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3TGB4BDCPFTHL
 Tags: slug, admin columns, permalink, url, page titles Requires at least: 3.2.1
-Tested up to: 3.8.1
+Tested up to: 3.9
 Stable tag: 0.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Puts the slug of post and page into the admin column.
-Helps when page titles don't explain what the page is or too many are similar.
+Puts the slug of posts and pages into an admin column on all posts/pages screen.
+It helps when page titles don't explain what the page is or too many are similar.

 == Description ==
-Simply put, this plugin adds the page and post slug into the admin columns.
+Simply put, this plugin adds the page and post slug into the admin columns on the All post and All pages view.
 I built this quickly out of necessity to help identify pages and posts by their slug as sometimes the titles clients give them don't match up nicely with the url slug; so here's a fast way to do that.
 Nothing fancy, just does what it does.

 == Installation ==